The Dutch tax system

 If your rent is excluding taxes, you may have to pay municipal taxes yourself.
 In some cases, you might be elegible for a discount.
 Read more about the municipal taxes in Groningen.

 If you own a dog, you might need to pay dog taxes.
-If you live in the province of Groningen you need to register your dog.
+If you live in the province of Groningen you need to register your dog (no longer valid as of 2022).
 If you don't register your dog and don't pay dog taxes, you can get a fine.